PhellypeWandel/HDC-Events/README.md

 Created a home page with "welcome.blade.php" in "\resources\views" with a search bar and that shows the events saved in "events" table of the database "hdc".

 Also several changes was made um "styles.css" in "\public\css" to format the Home Page.

+**version 0.5.0** Created "Create Event page".

+The page save events created by the user of the site.

+Created the page "creat.blade.php" in "\resoucers\views\events" thats save data in database throw a http form.

+updates in "wep.php", "EventController.php" and "styles.css".